Braces vs aligners: the advantages of clear aligners

 Orthodontic specialist showing off Impress clear aligners

-On the other hand, we have aligners, which are fully removable.
+On the other hand, we have completely removable aligners.
 This makes things much easier, since you can take them off whenever you want, such as to eat or brush your teeth, or play sports.
 However, it should be noted that specialists recommend wearing the aligners for a minimum of 22 hours a day in order to successfully carry out all the necessary movements.

 When comparing clear aligners vs metal braces, comfort is another important point to consider.
-Braces usually cause some discomfort since there can be chafing in the soft tissues on the inside of the cheek that can end up forming canker sores or on some occasions, even deeper wounds that if the wire become displaced and protrudes into the tissue.
+Braces usually cause some discomfort since there can be chafing in the soft tissues on the inside of the cheek that can end up forming canker sores or, on some occasions, even deeper wounds if the wire becomes displaced and protrudes into the tissue.
 Luckily, some of these discomforts are avoidable thanks to special waxes that can block pokes and scratches.

 Patients also tend to notice some pressure on the teeth after each adjustment.
 This is another difference between aligners and braces, because the movements with braces are more abrupt than those made by the aligners, they can lead to discomfort in the dental arches and even minor headaches or earaches.